Investor Relations

 (Major Countermeasures)

 In new product development, all relevant functions are involved in reviewing and evaluating each development theme from start to end, judging marketability of new products and promoting productization by utilizing accumulated data.
-Also, with Corporate Marketing & Incubation HQ at the center, we make quick feedback to new product development through the company-wide cross-functional system.
-It helps to respond to changes in the market in a timely manner.
+We conduct rigorous risk assessments through design reviews at each stage of product planning, design, prototyping, and manufacturing.
+Also, with Sales & Marketing HQ and Technology & Intellectual Property HQ CTO Office at the center, we are working to respond to market changes by establishing a company-wide system to accurately grasp market trends and provide rapid feedback to new product development based on the company's overall technology strategy.

-Furthermore, by collaboration with venture companies that were invested in through TDK Ventures, which was established in 2019, we can quickly detect new technology trends, reinforce technology roadmaps, and work on entering new markets.
+Furthermore, by collaboration with venture companies that were invested in through TDK Ventures, which handles corporate venture capital functions, we can quickly detect new technology trends, reinforce technology roadmaps, and work on entering new markets.

 (10) Risks concerning price competition